man and woman sitting on bench facing sea

 • Protecting identity, roles, and relationships

-• Planning ahead in a way that feels manageable
+• Planning ahead in a way that feels manageable, not overwhelming

-This creates a strong foundation — so things feel more stable, informed, and less overwhelming.
+This builds a strong foundation, so things feel more stable, informed, and steady even as circumstances change.

 smiling woman